Make DIY lace mason jars in less than an hour! This project is perfect for fall decorating and goes with a variety of

 Skills Required: Intermediate Beginner.
 You’ll need to be able to spray paint or paint glass without runs.
 This typically requires a little bit of prior crafting experience.
 It’s still a relatively easy project even with the painting.

 My husband has always been sort of funny about saving our glass jars.
 With the mason jar craze happening, it certainly is handy having my husband’s hoard/collection hanging around to experiment with.
 Because you just never know when you might need an empty jar for a recycled craft!

 Decorating Glass Jars with Lace

 These lace mason jars are perfect for fall decorating, and would also be fun for an elegant vintage addition to your Halloween decor.
 And think about a fall or black and white wedding?
 There are so many uses for these, and I love that.

-They also took less than an hour to make.
+They also took less than an hour to make at home.
 The longest part of the project involved letting the spray paint dry.
 Which takes forever when you are staring at it, don’t you think?

 Before we get into the lace mason jars, I wanted to give you a few tips based on questions I’ve gotten about this craft.
 These are some common topics that readers are wondering about, so hopefully these help you as you decorate your mason jars.